 1. Consistent exchange rates and method of exchange

-How does your bank work out the exchange rates?
-Does it add on a service charge?
+If you’re planning on using it as an international debit card make sure you find out how the bank works out the exchange rates, does it add on a service charge?
 Does it cost more on weekends or holiday?

 2. Online banking features and support